antonchaban/news-aggregator/operator/README.md

 # operator
 Operator for managing the lifecycle of a custom resource in a Kubernetes cluster.

 Source resource is a custom resource that is created by the user.
 The operator watches for the creation/update/deletion of the custom resource and takes appropriate actions in news aggregator service.

+HotNews resource is a custom resource that is created by the user.
+The operator watches for the creation/update/deletion of the custom resource and fetches the latest news from the news aggregator service and stores it in the HotNews resource due to specified criteria.

 ## Description
 Source CRD is used for creating sources which will be maintained by news aggregator service.